surya-narayanan/surya-narayanan.github.io/art.md

 I will write movies here.
 If you watch them, message me.

-1. Children of Paradise part 2
-2. Children of Paradise part 1
-This movie was the first pop movie I had seen in a while.
+1. Children of Paradise part 1, 2: This movie was the first pop movie I had seen in a while.
 I really enjoyed the character introductions- the people you'd least expect to drive the plot are later revealed to be protagonists.
-3. Hoop Dreams
+2. (Original Cast Album) Company: What got me into musicals
-I watched this movie over two days.
+3. Hoop Dreams: I watched this movie over two days.
 So revelatory.
 Following the cast today, makes me realize how poignant this story is.
-4. Old Joy
-A really calm movie- not one I expected to really like.
+4. Old Joy: A really calm movie- not one I expected to really like.
-5. Ata me
-A really interesting ending- I did not expect such a powerful movie to end in a way that I thought catered to a populist audience
+5. Ata me: A really interesting ending- I did not expect such a powerful movie to end in a way that I thought catered to a populist audience
-6. Clemency
-Not into really high budget films, but one I really liked.
+6. Clemency: Not into really high budget films, but one I really liked.
 I enjoyed the acting of all the cast, and wished a few were given more screen time (specifically the prisoner)
-7. M
-Not my favorite villain till the very end, and a very interesting climax.
+7. M: Not my favorite villain till the very end, and a very interesting climax.
 However, the plot as a whole was a blend of amusement and serious, which I found to be lost to time.
-8. La Cienaga
-A slow movie, but one with great promise
+8. La Cienaga: A slow movie, but one with great promise
-9. Metropolitan
-One of my favorites.
+9. Metropolitan: One of my favorites.
 This genre really appeals to my character- quick witted, great dialogue, characters used well.
-10. Roshomon
-Classic
+10. Roshomon: Classic
-11. Seven Samurai
+11. Seven Samurai: Classic
-Classic
-12. Ikiru
-Classic
+12. Ikiru: Classic
-13. Andrei Rublev
-Solid movie.
+13. Andrei Rublev: Solid movie.
 Took me 3 days to watch it.
-14. Battleship Potemkin
-Tough movie to watch.
+14. Battleship Potemkin: Tough movie to watch.
 The ending was really captivating
-15. ..
-Rue de Quai, Bruxelles
-Classic.
-Difficult to watch in parts
+15. Jeanne Dielman, 23 quai du Commerce, 1080 Bruxelles: Really poignant
-16. La Grande Bellezza
+16. La Grande Bellezza: One of my fave
-17. Anand Patwardhan movies
+17. Vivek (Reason): Woke me to the Indian left
-18. Paris, Texas
+18. Paris, Texas: Slow, but interesting character development
-Fun watch- expected more nature.

 I enjoy art.
 If you enjoy any of these pieces, let me know.
 I want to know that I am in good company.